-- If the supplied text is less than 16 bytes in length, pad bytes are appended to make the text length equal to 16 bytes. - If the supplied text is at least 16 bytes in length, pad bytes are appended to make the text length equal to the next-higher multiple of eight bytes, pad bytes are always added. - All appended pad bytes, other than the last pad byte, are set to X'FF'. - The last pad byte is set to a binary value equal to the count of all appended pad bytes (X'01' to X'10').
+- If the supplied text is less than 16 bytes in length, pad bytes are appended to make the text length equal to 16 bytes. - If the supplied text is at least 16 bytes in length, pad bytes are appended to make the text length equal to the next-higher multiple of 8 bytes, pad bytes are always added. - · All appended pad bytes, other than the last pad byte, are set to X'FF'. - The last pad byte is set to a binary value equal to the count of all appended pad bytes (X'01' to X'10').

 Use the resulting pad text in the following procedures.
 The MDC_Generate verb uses these MDC calculation methods.
-See page 4-10 for more information about the MDC_Generate verb.
+See "MDC_Generate (CSNBMDG)" on page 117 for more information about the MDC_Generate verb.

-Notation Used in Calculations
+Notation used in calculations